Expanding Small-Scale Datasets with Guided Imagination: Introduction

+We empirically find that naive applications of existing methods cannot address the problem well (cf.~Table~\ref{exp_main} and Figure~\ref{fig_efficiency}).
+Firstly, data augmentation~\cite{cubuk2020randaugment,devries2017improved,zhong2020random}, involving applying pre-set transformations to images, can be used for dataset expansion.
+However, these transformations primarily alter the surface visual characteristics of an image, but cannot create images with novel content (cf. Figure~\ref{fig_visualization_caltech}).
+As a result, the new information introduced is limited, and the performance gains tend to saturate quickly as more data is generated.
+Secondly, we have explored pre-trained generative models (\eg Stable Diffusion (SD)~\cite{rombach2022high}) to create images for model training.
+However, these pre-trained generative models are usually category-agnostic to the target dataset, so they cannot ensure that the synthetic samples carry the correct labels and are beneficial to model training.

-For an observed object, humans can easily imagine its different variants in various shapes, colors or contexts, relying on their accumulated prior understanding of the world~\citep{warnock2013psychology,vyshedskiy2019neuroscience}.
-Such an imagination process is highly useful for dataset expansion, since it does not simply perturb the object's appearance but applies rich prior knowledge to create object variants with new information.
-Meanwhile, recent breakthroughs in large-scale generative models (\eg DALL-E2~\citep{ramesh2022hierarchical}) have demonstrated that generative models can effectively capture the sample distribution of extremely large datasets~\citep{schuhmann2021laion,kakaobrain2022coyo} and show encouraging abilities in generating photo-realistic images with a rich variety of contents.
-This motivates us to explore their capabilities as prior models to develop a computational data imagination pipeline for dataset expansion, by imagining different sample variants from seed data.
-However, deploying big generative models for dataset expansion is highly non-trivial, complicated by several key challenges, including how to generate samples with correct labels, and how to make sure the created samples are useful for model training.
+Different from them, our solution is inspired by human learning with imagination.
+Upon observing an object, humans can readily imagine its different variants in various shapes, colors, or contexts, relying on their prior understanding of the world~\cite{vyshedskiy2019neuroscience,warnock2013psychology}.
+Such an imagination process is highly valuable for dataset expansion as it does not merely tweak an object's appearance, but leverages rich prior knowledge to create object variants infused with new information.
+In tandem with this, recent generative models like SD and DALL-E2~\cite{ramesh2022hierarchical} have demonstrated exceptional abilities in capturing the data distribution of extremely vast datasets~\cite{kakaobrain2022coyo,schuhmann2021laion} and generating photo-realistic images with rich content.
+This motivates us to explore their use as prior models to establish our computational data imagination pipeline for dataset expansion, \ie imagining different sample variants given seed data.
+However, the realization of this idea is non-trivial and is complicated by two key challenges: how to generate samples with correct labels, and how to ensure the created samples boost model training.